Volshebnik23/AICP/ROADMAP.md

 ## AICP — Agent Interaction Content Protocol

-“An open content-layer protocol for agent-to-agent interaction with enforceable policies.”
+An open content-layer protocol for agent-to-agent interaction with enforceable policies.

 ## Roadmap and current status (repo-backed)